 Michael Lane, BlackRock Head of iShares U.S. Wealth Advisory

 Craig Lazzara, S&P Dow Jones Indices Managing Director and Global Head of Index Investment Strategy

 SPONSORED AND PROGRAMMED BY ALLIANCE FOR LIFETIME INCOME

-Throughout 2021, we invited top financial professionals from cities across the country to attend Rolling Stones concerts with us.
-We learned their roles have expanded–they are providing clients with increased guidance, education, and extensive retirement planning in an effort to help them feel both secure and optimistic about their futures.
+We invited advisors who are top financial educators in their communities to be interviewed at each stop on Rolling Stones 2021 tour.
+We learned their roles have expanded–they’re providing clients with increased guidance, education, and extensive retirement planning in an effort to help them feel both secure and optimistic about their futures.
 This session reveals the results of those conversations, and the ways advisors are helping people manage their entire financial lives.